-Of course you have more options on the internet.
-And for both: be aware that articles, studies and books have a long "lifespan", but the examples mentioned in them often quickly become obsolete.
-So choose your examples wisely.
+Of course, you have more options on the Internet.
+And for both applies: also make yourself aware that articles, studies and books have a long “lifespan”, but the examples mentioned therein often quickly become obsolete.
+So choose your examples carefully.

 Step 5: Formulate the introduction